SnoozToolbox/SnoozDoc/index.rst

 User's Guide
 ------------
+Want to install and use Snooz?
+Follow this guide!

 * Follow this guide to get you started using Snooz: :doc:`user_guide/getting_started`
 * Follow this guide to manage the Snooz packages: :doc:`user_guide/manage_package`